-Clutch's lead matching program, also referred to as Project Matchmaking, matches verified or sponsoring companies on Clutch with prospective leads who submit project proposals.
+Clutch's lead matching program, also referred to as Project Matchmaking, matches prospective leads with sponsored and premium service providers.

-Buyers looking for business service providers submit their project proposals either through our online form or over the phone.
+Leads looking for service providers submit their project proposals through our online form or over the phone.

-Step 2: Clutch Identifies the Best-Fit Service Providers for Each Project
+Step 2: Clutch Identifies Potential Matches for Each Project

-After assessing the buyer's budget, timeline, and project specifications, Clutch creates a shortlist of companies that may be a good fit for the project.
+Clutch assesses the lead’s budget, timeline and project requirements over the phone.
+Clutch creates a shortlist of service providers that may be a match for the project.

-Bids should reflect the value of getting the lead's contact information – not the value of the potential project.
+Bids should reflect the value of gaining access to the lead’s contact information - not the value of the project.

 "Our company is willing to bid $175 to access this lead's contact information."

-Step 4: Highest Four Bids Win Lead and Are Invoiced
+Step 4: Highest Bids Win and Are Invoiced

-These four service providers are invoiced for the amount they bid on the lead.
+These service providers are invoiced for the amount they bid.

-Step 5: Service Providers Receive Warm Introduction to Lead
+Step 5: Clutch introduces Service Providers to the Lead

 Our team provides a warm email introduction to service providers who win the bid and lead.